London Training Contract

 Program Overview

 A Training Contract is your opportunity to put your knowledge to use in a professional setting.
-Over two years, London trainees can tailor their Training Contracts to include a range of seats.
-Whatever you choose, our graduate recruitment team will ensure that your selection meets the firm’s and the SRA’s requirements.
+Over two years, London trainees will complete a range of seats to ensure they have a well-rounded Training Contract.
+Our graduate recruitment team will ensure that your selection meets the firm’s and the SRA’s requirements.

-As well as completing rotations across our core practice areas, we also offer exciting secondment opportunities.
-You could choose to take a client secondment in the UK or travel further afield to one of our international offices in Hong Kong or Singapore.
+As well as completing rotations across our core practice areas, trainees may also get the chance to undertake exciting secondment opportunities.
+This could be a client secondment in the UK or an international secondment at one of the firm’s offices.

 To fast-track your development, in each of your four seats you’ll share an office with a partner or senior associate who will supervise your progress.